Sino-Soviet border conflict: Diplomacy

 On 17 March 1969, an emergency meeting of the Warsaw Pact was called in Budapest by Brezhnev with the aim of condemning China.
-The meeting turned acrimonious, as Romania's Nicolae Ceaușescu refused, despite considerable Soviet pressure, to sign the statement condemning China.
+Romania's Ceaușescu refused, despite considerable Soviet pressure, to sign the statement condemning China.
 Ceaușescu's intransigence led to no statement being issued, which was widely seen as a Soviet diplomatic defeat.
 The next day, a meeting of the delegations representing 66 communist parties in Moscow discussed the preparations for a world summit in Moscow on 5 June 1969.
 A Soviet motion to condemn China failed, with the delegations representing the communist parties of Romania, Italy, Spain, Switzerland and Austria all supporting the Chinese position that it was the Soviet Union that had attacked China, rather than vice versa.

-On 21 March 1969, Soviet Premier Alexei Kosygin tried to phone Mao with the aim of discussing a ceasefire.
-The Chinese operator who took Kosygin's call rather rudely, called him a "revisionist element" and hung up.
+On 21 March, Soviet Premier Alexei Kosygin tried to phone Mao with the aim of discussing a ceasefire.
+The Chinese operator who took Kosygin's call called him a "revisionist element" and hung up.
 Zhou, who wanted to take up Kosygin's ceasefire offer, was shocked by what he regarded as Mao's recklessness: "The two countries are at war, one cannot chop the messenger."
 Diplomats from the Soviet embassy in Beijing spent much of 22 March in vain trying to get hold of Mao's private phone number so that Kosygin could call him to discuss peace.
-On 22 March 1969, Mao had a meeting with the four marshals who commanded the Chinese troops in the border regions with the Soviet Union to begin preparations for a possible all-out war.
+On 22 March, Mao had a meeting with the four marshals who commanded the Chinese troops in the border regions with the Soviet Union to begin preparations for a possible all-out war.
 Zhou repeatedly urged Mao to discuss a ceasefire but agreed with Mao's refusal to take phone calls from Kosygin.
 In an effort to placate Zhou, Mao told him, "Immediately prepare to hold diplomatic negotiations."

-Between 1 and 24 April 1969, the 9th Congress of the Chinese Communist Party took place, and Mao officially proclaimed the end of the Great Proletarian Cultural Revolution, which he had begun in May 1966.
+Between 1 and 24 April, the 9th National Congress of the Chinese Communist Party took place, and Mao proclaimed the official end of the Cultural Revolution, which he had begun in May 1966.
 Despite the official end of the Cultural Revolution, the Congress elected to key positions followers of the ultraleftist factions associated with Mao's powerful wife, Jiang Qing, and Defense Minister Lin Biao.
 Both Jiang and Lin favored a hard line towards the Soviet Union.